 Friends, I have such fun treat for you today!
-I’m so excited to introduce to you Beth Anne from my favorite blog and business blog and podcast, Brilliant Business Moms.
+I’m so excited to introduce to you Beth Anne from my favorite blog and business podcast, Brilliant Business Moms.

 It’s no secret I’m kind of passionate about goal setting and living with intention and Beth Anne is right there with me!
 I’ve invited her to share some amazing tips about how to finally get rid of all that mom guilt and get things done.